 Arthur Gentry was born on August 11, 1930 in Los Angeles, California.
-He enlisted in the Marines in 1948 before graduating from high school because he wanted to see the world.
-Arthur Gentry participated in many of the famous events related to the Korean War including the Battle of the Chosin Reservoir, the Hamheung Evacuation, the Battle at the Pusan Perimeter, and the Inchon Landing.
-Throughout his time in the military, he worked his way up to Corporal in the Second Battalion, Fifth Marines Easy Company Regiment, First Marine Division.
-Not only did he serve as an anti- tank and rocket bazooka man, and he also kept the company books keeping track of the men in his regiment.
-Arthur Gentry returned to Korea in 1968 as a Pastor and he was amazed at the advancement in South Korea in such a short amount of time.
-He was chosen to be an Honor Flight participant and embarked to D.C.
+He enlisted in the United States Marines in 1948 before graduating from high school because he wanted to see the world.
+While in Korea, he participated in many of the famous events, including the Battle of the Chosin Reservoir, the Heungnam Evacuation, the Battle at the Pusan Perimeter, and the Inchon Landing.
+Throughout his time in the military, he worked his way up to Corporal in the Second Battalion, 5th Marines, Easy Company Regiment, 1st Marine Division.
+Not only did he serve as an anti-tank and rocket bazooka man, he also kept the company books, keeping track of the men in his regiment.
+He returned to Korea in 1968 as a Pastor, and he was amazed at the advancement in South Korea in such a short amount of time.
+He was later chosen to be an Honor Flight participant and embarked to D.C.

 "Little" Battle at Pusan Perimeter